Shopify/slate/docs/commands/index.md

 slate watch [--options]
 ```

-Listens for changes to your local source files and deploys the compiled version to your shop.
+Sets up the watchers for all theme assets and deploys the compiled versions to your shop.

 ##### Options
 ```